Travelling to Japan? A JR Pass might not be what you’re looking for, read on to find out!

 Photo credit: Japan-guide

-Which cities would you like to visit?
-If two or more fall under Shinkansen lines that aren’t adjacent to each other, chances are, you will require a Whole Japan JR Pass.
+The first thing to decide is which cities you want to visit.
+If two or more fall under shinkansen lines that aren’t adjacent to each other, chances are, you’ll need a Whole Japan JR Pass.

 Kansai Hiroshima JR Pass - Travelling Around Japan